 This person will assist in research and analysis projects, conduct quantitative analyses regarding a wide range of issues associated with housing, real estate, and transportation, and develop evidence-based policy tools and materials to support LOCUS’ membership and advocacy efforts.
 They will also provide day-to-day administrative support and coordinate logistics associated with event planning.

 Applicants should be dependable team players who can perform regular duties while also offering new ideas for how to make our work better.
-This position reports to Smart Growth America’s Vice President for Real Estate Policy and External Affairs and the Director of LOCUS.
+This position reports to Smart Growth America’s Vice President for Land Use and Development and the Director of LOCUS.

 The Real Estate Policy and Analysis Fellowship will provide many opportunities for utilizing and mastering a diverse skill set.
 Position responsibilities include: